arc42/arc42.org-site/_pages/why.md

 # Get it!

-You want aweseome communication/documentation support for your system or your next project:
+You want awesome communication/documentation support for your system or your next project:

 <a href="/download" class="btn btn--success">Download.</a>